 The New England College of Optometry (NECO) Center for Eye Care includes our two flagship comprehensive vision centers, owned and operated by the College.

 NECO Center for Eye Care Commonwealth is located on Commonwealth Ave, a mile from the main campus.
-The Commonwealth location will soon Clinical Campus, comprised of three parts: our new flagship clinic and dispensary, a clinical annex that will offer rehabilitative vision services and clinical research, and our state-of-the-art clinical training facility for students when our Clinical Campus is complete.
+The Commonwealth location includes a newly renovated flagship clinic and dispensary, a clinical annex with rehabilitative vision services, and will house clinical research, and our state-of-the-art clinical training facility for students when our Clinical Campus is complete.

 NECO Center for Eye Care Roslindale is located on Washington Street in Roslindale, a neighborhood of Boston.
 These teaching facilities provides a complete range of eye care services including comprehensive exams, contact lens services, low vision care, pediatric care, vision therapy, and refractive surgery evaluations.
 Students gain clinical experience as part of their professional training.